zeroDivZero/notes-excel/notes/0_intro.md

 Type `=` to begin formula (built-in or arithmetic) in cell.
 Click or drag-select range of cells for participating cells.

 Can copy&paste formula in other cells.
-Or drag lower-right green dot to autofill.
+Or drag lower right dot to autofill.

 **Common formulas:**